halilb/ing-test/README.md

 ## The Assignment

-Use the REST API and the web socket connection to show the instruments and their prices on a web page.
+Use the REST API and the web socket connection to show the instruments and their prices on a page in a mobile app.
 The prices should automatically update and highlight on update.
-You could use Angular or React for this.
+You should use React-Native for this.

 Approach this assignment as if you're at a client project implementing a Minimum Viable Product which is going to be shipped the current sprint.
 Code Quality is more important than features.
 There are bonus points for creating a stunning user interface.